 Once a cluster is deployed through Cloudera Director, some changes to the cluster that are made using Cloudera Manager cause Cloudera Director to be out of sync, and hence unable to manage the cluster.
-See Modifying or Updating Clusters Using Cloudera Manager.
+See Cloudera Director and Cloudera Manager Usage on page 144.